firstcontributions/first-contributions/github-windows-intellij-tutorial.md

 <img align="right" width="300" src="assets/clone.png" alt="clone this repository" />

 The next step is to clone your repo down to your machine so you can begin making changes.
-VS Code needs the URL of your repo, so click the "clone" button and then click the "copy to clipboard" icon.
+IntelliJ IDEA needs the URL of your repo, so click the "clone" button and then click the "copy to clipboard" icon.

 **CAREFUL:** One mistake that new contributors often make is to clone the repo you forked _from_ rather than cloning your repo.
 Check your browser's address bar and make sure you are cloning your repo.

 Now open up IntelliJ IDEA.
-The welcome page of VS Code will pop up.
+The welcome page of IntelliJ IDEA will pop up.
 From there press `F1` to open up the bar shown below.
 Notice that there is already a `>` (greater than) sign in the text field.
 You can also get to the input prompt by pressing `CTRL-P` and then type the `>` character.

 <img src="assets/vscode-2018-08-clone.png" alt="Clone Popup (Command Popup)" />